alizadina/mediumish/_posts/2024-07-29-Tooling-and-Process-Lessons-from-running-Kafka-at-scale-for-mission-critical-customers.md

 ## **Conclusion:**

-Running Kafka at scale for mission-critical applications presents both challenges and opportunities.
-By mastering the Kafka ecosystem and adhering to best practices in areas such as sizing, tooling, deployment, and performance optimization, organizations can fully leverage Kafka’s potential.
-Achieving continuous cluster availability is possible through the deployment of custom tooling solutions and dedicated effort.
-These tools significantly enhance monitoring and management capabilities, contributing to a more efficient and reliable data streaming infrastructure.
+Running Kafka at scale for mission-critical customers is both complex and rewarding.
+By mastering the Kafka ecosystem and adhering to best practices in sizing, tooling, deployment, and performance optimization, organizations can fully leverage Kafka’s potential.
+These tools have significantly enhanced our monitoring and management capabilities, contributing to a more efficient and reliable data streaming infrastructure